vadimfedulov256/HopfieldNet_rmsp/README.md

 CUDA 9.0 and cuDNN 7.0.5 (for TensorFlow support)

-This network store 3 patterns and has 25 neurons, you can increase the number of stored patterns, if you want to.
+This network stores 3 patterns and has 25 neurons, you can increase the number of stored patterns, if you want to.

 You can use pretrained HopfieldNet-model in folder 'models' by tf_hopfield_rmsp.ipynb or train your own by tf_train_hopfield_rmsp.ipynb